A novel multiscale modelling for the hemodynamics in retinal microcirculation with an analytic solution for the capillary-tissue coupled system: Validation of proposed multiscale model

-Figure$~$\ref{pulsatile_q_arteries_veins} shows the temporal evolution of flow rate at bifurcation boundaries in arterial and venous trees.
-Flow rate of vessels are denoted as $q^{(n)}_k$, where $n$ is the level of bifurcation boundary and $k=1,2$ indicates the daughter vessel index, with their lengths following similar notation.
-Figure$~$\ref{pulsatile_q_arteries_veins}(a)-(c) show the flow through the hierarchy of arterial bifurcations.
-In figure$~$\ref{pulsatile_q_arteries_veins}(a), solid line show the flow rates at first-level bifurcation, including $q_{CRA}(l_{CRA},t)$ for CRA and $q^{(1)}_1(0,t)$ and $q^{(1)}_2(0,t)$ for its two daughter arteries, while dashed lines denote the second-level flows from the secondary daughter artery in the first-level bifurcation.
-Figure$~$\ref{pulsatile_q_arteries_veins}(b) advances to third-level flows (solid lines) and forth-level flows (dashed lines) from the secondary branch in the upper level bifurcation.
-Figure$~$\ref{pulsatile_q_arteries_veins}(c) displays flow rates at fifth level bifurcation.
-The evolution of flow rate in veins is shown in figure$~$\ref{pulsatile_q_arteries_veins}(d)-(f), following the same descending order as that for arteries.
-Flows in CRA and CRV exhibit initial transients.
-Arterial flows all show pulsatile oscillations similar to the CRA inlet pressure, but with different amplitudes of variations, while venous flows follow simiar pulsatility but with negative values indicating flow direction.
-The variation is largest in the CRA, secondary in the CRV, and become dampened in distal arteries and veins, with minimal oscillation at the fifth-level bifurcations.
+Figure$~$\ref{pulsatile_q_arteries_veins} shows the temporal evolution of flow rate at bifurcation boundaries in arteriolar and venular trees.
+The flow rates of vessels are denoted as $q^{(n)}_k$, where $n$ is the level of bifurcation boundary and $k=1,2$ indicates the daughter vessel index, with their lengths following similar notation.
+Figure$~$\ref{pulsatile_q_arteries_veins}(a), (b) and (c) show the flow through the hierarchy of arteriolar bifurcations.
+In figure$~$\ref{pulsatile_q_arteries_veins}(a), solid lines show the flow rates at first-level bifurcation, including $q_{CRA}(l_{CRA},t)$ for CRA and $q^{(1)}_1(0,t)$ and $q^{(1)}_2(0,t)$ for its two daughter arterioles, while dashed lines denote the second-level flows from the secondary daughter arteriole in the first-level bifurcation.
+Figure$~$\ref{pulsatile_q_arteries_veins}(b) advances to third-level flows (solid lines) and fourth-level flows (dashed lines) from the secondary branch in the upper level bifurcation.
+Figure$~$\ref{pulsatile_q_arteries_veins}(c) displays flow rates at fifth-level bifurcation.
+The evolution of flow rate in venules is shown in figure$~$\ref{pulsatile_q_arteries_veins}(d)-(f), following the same descending order as that for arterioles.
+Flows in both CRA and CRV exhibit initial transients.
+Arteriolar flows all show pulsatile oscillations similar to the CRA inlet pressure, but with different amplitudes of variations, while venular flows follow simiar pulsatility but with negative values indicating flow direction.
+The variation is largest in the CRA, secondary in the CRV, and become dampened in distal arterioles and venules, with minimal oscillation at the fifth-level bifurcations.

 Figure$~$\ref{pulsatile_p_arteries_veins} shows the temporal evolution of the pressure in these vessels.
-Since vessels connected to the same bifurcation boundary have identical pressure, only the pressure in mother vessel at each bifurcation are shown.
+Since vessels connected to the same bifurcation boundary have identical pressure, only the pressures in mother vessels at each bifurcation are shown.
 The variation of CRA is largest, and that of CRV is smallest.
-The pressure waveforms in veins are more distorted than in arteries.
-Moreover the pressure amplitude is generally larger in arteries than in veins, which results from the greater wall stiffness of arteries.
+The pressure waveforms in venules are more distorted than in arterioles.
+Moreover the pressure amplitude is generally larger in arterioles than in venules, which results from the greater wall stiffness of arterioles.